 Long underwear has come a long way in the last few years and is a must on your Alaska cruise packing list.
 Companies are using some pretty incredible technology which gives you the warmth you need but the bulk you don’t.
 I wear 32degrees when I travel and at home, because the fabric is so soft and silky, keeps me very warm when I use it as my base layer, and there’s absolutely no weight to it, meaning it does a great job keeping me warm but is not think, heavy or bulky.
 This scoop neck thermal top when added to your Alaska cruise packing list, is a great option.
 These women’s HEAT base layer leggings would pair perfectly and keep your core and legs warm when worn as your base layer so def put them on your Alaskan cruise packing list!

 On your packing list for a cruise to Alaska, you want to put waterproof clothing.
 Alaskan weather can be chilly and misty and rainy.
 These windproof waterproof outdoor hiking pants perfectly fit the bill.
-Not only are they windproof and waterproof, they are affordable.
+Not only are they windproof and waterproof, but they are also affordable.
 Whether you are hiking a glacier, on the open water whale watching or taking an evening walk after dinner on your cruise ship, they will protect you from the elements.
 Another option is these lightweight waterproof pants that pack well and will stand up to the elements.

 Because Alaskan spring and summertime weather is so unpredictable your best bet is to add layering pieces to your packing list for a cruise to Alaska.
 A neutral colored sweater like this one would be perfect to wear with the 32Degrees base layer under it for a day trip shopping in port, or with your outer jacket when hiking the glacier.
 Plus, because its neutral, it will match all of your other clothing pieces nicely.